SeSe008/celestial_mechanics/README.md

 # Celestial Mechanics
-Calculator for properties of a planet.
+Calculator for properties of a planet made with Rust/Leptos.

 Features:
 - Orbit velocity